 C-304: National Labor Exchange Job Orders in WorkInTexas.com

-WorkInTexas.com, the state labor exchange, and the National Labor Exchange, continue to work together to increase the number of job orders available to job seekers and to introduce WorkInTexas.com to employers that may not have previously used the system.
+WorkInTexas.com, the state labor exchange, and the National Labor Exchange continue to work together to increase the number of job orders available to job seekers and to introduce WorkInTexas.com to employers that may not have previously used the system.

-The National Labor Exchange continues to upload job orders to WorkInTexas.com nightly and these jobs can be found in WorkInTexas.com when searching for job orders by checking the National Labor Exchange as the source.
+The National Labor Exchange continues to upload job orders to WorkInTexas.com nightly, and these jobs can be found in WorkInTexas.com when searching for job orders by checking the National Labor Exchange as the source.

 C-400: Job Orders That Violate Federal or State Law